lazyguyy/optimal-mst/README.md

 # optimal-mst

-In 2002, Seth Pettie and Vijaya Ramachandran described a <a href="https://web.eecs.umich.edu/~pettie/papers/jacm-optmsf.pdf">MST algorithm</a> based on the complexity of decision trees.
+In 2002, Seth Pettie and Vijaya Ramachandran described an <a href="https://web.eecs.umich.edu/~pettie/papers/jacm-optmsf.pdf">MST algorithm</a> based on the complexity of decision trees.
 We did not manage to find an actual implementation of the algorithm, so this might be the first one.